Possibly the most beautiful, delicate and lustrous materials ever created – how is silk produced?

 Digital silk printing uses a specially designed textile printer, using ink to transfer hand drawn or digitally produced artwork on to fabrics.

 Screen printing is the traditional, more hands-on method of essentially creating the same outcome – though in some cases, a bolder, more vibrant look may be achieved due to a thicker application of ink.

 In order to be deemed ready for use, silks must be finished.
 Finishing a piece of silk gives it that highly lustrous sheen that it is so commonly known for, and is the reason that the desired look and feel can be achieved.

 Silk finishing can be done in many different ways, mainly by applying different chemical treatments which can add a host of valuable properties including fire resistance and crease-proofing.

-Biddle Sawyer Silks is a leading UK supplier of wholesale fine quality silks, and the only merchant in the UK with its own state-of-the-art digital printer.
+Biddle Sawyer Silks is a leading Manchester and London based silk wholesaler, and the only merchant in the UK with its own state-of-the-art digital printer.
 To find out more about working with us or to enquire about our services, please get in touch.